thdaemon/pixiv-novel-saver/README.md

 `-c` or `--lazy-text-count` option enables "text count" lazy mode.
 For this example, it will avoid repeated saves after the second time.
 But in this example it's a little dangerous, because the novel may have been updated, and there is no way to see the last update time of the novel before getting the full novel for this source type (bookmarks).
 However, there are still some ways to allow roughly guessing whether the novel has been updated, such as the number of words, but this is not 100% accurate.
 For more information, please refer to "Lazy mode" section.

 `-m` or `--save-my-bookmarks` option make program to save all your bookmarked novels.

+To save all novels in your private bookmarks, you can use `-p` or `--save-my-private`.

 To save all novels by an author, you can use `-A <ID>` or `--save-author <ID>`.
 (Can be specified multiple times)